The Black Panther (newspaper)

-The Black Panther was the official newspaper of the Black Panther Party.
+The Black Panther (also called The Black Panther Intercommunal News Service, Black Panther Black Community News Service, and Black Community News Service) was the official newspaper of the Black Panther Party.
 It began as a four-page newsletter in Oakland, California, in 1967, and was founded by Huey P. Newton and Bobby Seale.
-It was the main publication of the party and was soon sold in several large cities across the United States, as well as having an international readership.
+It was the main publication of the Party and was soon sold in several large cities across the United States, as well as having an international readership.
 The newspaper distributed information about the party's activities, and expressed through articles the ideology of the Black Panther Party, focusing on both international revolutions as inspiration and contemporary racial struggles of African Americans across the United States.
+It remained in circulation until the dissolution of the Party in 1980.

 Foundation

 The Black Panther Party maintained a commitment to community service, including various "survival programs" developed by individual chapters that, by 1969, became part of the national party's "serve the people program" to connect their commitments to basic social services with community organizing and consciousness raising.
-The Black Panther Party's Intercommunal News Service published The Black Panther Party Newspaper as a critical part of its consciousness raising program.
+The Black Panther Party Newspaper was a critical part of the Party's consciousness-raising program.

-The Black Panther Party Newspaper, also known as The Black Panther Intercommunal News Service, Black Panther Black Community News Service, and Black Community News Service, was published by the Black Panther Party from April 25, 1967, to September 16, 1980.
+The first issue was published on April 25, 1967 in response to the killing of 22-year old Denzil Dowell by police in North Richmond, California.
+Like many stories that would be published by The Black Panther Party Newspaper, the Dowell homicide wasn't covered by the mainstream media, and inspired Newton and Seale to start their own paper.
 The newspaper was most popular from 1968 to 1972, and during this time, sold a hundred thousand copies a week.

 An undergraduate student at San Francisco State, Judy Juanita, served as editor of The Black Panther Party Newspaper during the later 1960s.
-In 1969, two-thirds of Black Panther Party members were women.
+In 1969, two-thirds of Black Panther Party members were women and women were heavily represented among the paper's staff and leadership.

-Emory Douglas, who studied at the City College of San Francisco, acted as the newspaper’s graphic arts designer.
+The artist Emory Douglas, who studied at the City College of San Francisco, acted as the newspaper’s graphic arts designer as well as Minister of Culture for the party.
 Working alongside Douglas were Gayle Asali Dickson and Joan Tarika Lewis, who was the first woman to join the Black Panther Party.
+Its final editor until the dissolution of the Party was JoNina Abron.

 In its later years, the newspaper was used to rally support for members of the party who became political prisoners.

+The newspaper is archived at California State University, Dominguez Hills.

 Format

-"The BPP newspaper grew from a four-page newsletter to a full newspaper in about a year and [537] issues were printed".
+"The BPP newspaper grew from a four-page newsletter to a full newspaper in about a year and [537] issues were printed."